 Configuration Management Database (CMDB) (ITILv3): A

-database used to store Configuration Records throughout their Lifecycle.
-The Configuration Management System maintains one or more CMDBs, and each CMDB stores Attributes of CIs, and Relationships with other CIs. –KnowledgeTransfer.Net
+the database used to store Configuration Records throughout their Lifecycle.
+The Configuration Management System maintains one or more CMDBs, and each CMDB stores Attributes of CIs and Relationships with other CIs. –KnowledgeTransfer.Net

 Configuration Management Database (ITILv2): A database

 (CMDB) that contains details about the attributes and history of each Configuration Item (CI) and details of the important relationships between CIs.
 The information held may be in a variety of formats, textual, diagrammatic, photographic, etc.; effectively a data map of the physical reality of IT Infrastructure. –KnowledgeTransfer.Net

 - Support many of the ITIL processes by providing accurate configuration information to assist the decision-making process

 - Assess the impact of proposed changes